12 Easy Ways To Deal With A Nitpicking Boss

 Having friends at work is essential, and a good thing, but their motives are always unknown.

 So don’t trust someone so much.
-If you do this, you’d be putting your own job at risk by trusting the wrong people.
+If you do this, you’d be putting your job at risk by trusting the wrong people.

 Avoid Talking About Your Nitpicking Boss To Your Coworkers